tommyjtl/arsenal-fc-data-visualization/README.md

 ## Acknowledgements

-- All data in this repository is scraped from the internet, sources used is located in [sources.md](./raw/source.md).
+- All data in this repository is scraped from the internet, sources used are located in [sources.md](./raw/source.md).